 GLOBIO4 is developed as an open-source framework using open-source software.
 The model is using Python as a scripting language to run various biodiversity pressure-response modules that are built on geospatial libraries from the OSGeo project.
 The GLOBIO4 scripts can be accessed via the Subversion repository at https://pbl.sliksvn.com/globio. (currently for GLOBIO team users only)

 To support regional, (sub-)national and landscape analyses we have developed an online interface that allows users to analyze changes in biodiversity intactness (MSA) for predefined or custom extents, and assess the contribution of the different pressures to these changes.
 The resulting data can be downloaded for further analysis and presentation.

-The interface can be accessed at GLOBIO-GUI-URL (to be updated soon)
+The interface can be accessed at GLOBIO-GUI-URL (work in progress, to be updated soon)